What are Lenses?

-The most obvious distinction between mirrors and lenses are that mirrors reflect light rays (light bounces back) while light rays are refracted (pass through) through a lens.
+The most apparent distinction between mirrors and lenses are: mirrors reflect light rays (light bounces back) while light rays are refracted (pass-through) through a lens.
 A mirror will have only one focal point, which is in front of the mirror.
-A lens will have two focal points, one on either side of the lens.
-A very interesting difference between a concave mirror and a convex lens is this: A concave mirror converges lights rays to a focal point and a convex lens does the same thing.
-Similarly, a convex mirror diverges light rays like the concave lens.
+A lens has two focal points each on either side.
+In the table below, let us look at more differences between mirror and lens.

-Another way to classify lenses are as simple lenses and compound lenses.
-Simple lenses are differentiated based on their surface of curvature.
-The following figure shows different types of simple lenses.
+Simple lens and compound lens are the two classifications of lenses.
+Simple lenses are different from compound lenses based on their surface of curvature.
+Following are the different types of simple lenses.

 Compound lenses are those constructed out of a combination of different simple lenses.
 The lens types used to build a compound lens may have different refractive indices and other properties.
-They will be placed along a single axis and properties like focal length are recalculated for the new compound lens.
+The placement of lenses are such that they lie on a single axis, and properties like focal length are calculated again for the new compound lens.

 Other Lens Types are: